Fishing for Walleye Tips

 River walleyes can be taken in water as deep as 25 feet, though many rivers never reach that kind of depth.
-They can also be caught where they set up to feed, either in shallow riffles or the holes gouged out directly in front of them.
+They can also be caught where they set up to feed, often in eddies/slack water on the downstream side of rocks.

 Early in the spring, walleyes like to hang out close to shore or near sandbars.
 Weed beds or rocky points are also favorite spots for them to congregate, because they are likely close to sand, where walleyes prefer to spawn.
 Just before the spawning period, walleyes are particularly aggressive.
 If your timing is right, the chances of landing multiple fish are high.